Mixed Breeds

 These little dogs don’t know they’re little.
 From fearless watchdogs to pint-sized divas, these Maltese mixes might weigh under 15 pounds but still manage to steal the show.

-They’re vocal, confident, and often a bit dramatic—in the best way.
-If you’re looking for a dog with both attitude and affection, start here.
+They’re vocal, confident, and often a bit dramatic, but in the best way.
+If you’re looking for a dog with both attitude and affection, start here…

 1. Jatese (Japanese Chin × Maltese)

+This dog floats.
+No, seriously, Jatese are so light and delicate, they practically hover around the house like furry little ghosts.
 Also known as the Malti-Chin, this mix descends from two breeds long loved by royalty.
+The other parent is a Japanese Chin.

 Jatese dogs are playful, cuddly, and emotionally attuned to their owners.
 They can become anxious or defiant if spoiled or left without structure.
 It is tempting to give them everything they want, but they need boundaries to stay balanced.

-With clear expectations and lots of love, the Jatese will reward you with constant companionship and an uncanny ability to know when you need a snuggle.
+With clear expectations and lots of love, the Jatese rewards you with constant companionship and an uncanny ability to know when you need a snuggle.

 2. Malchi (Chihuahua × Maltese)